SamuliAP/rust-wasm-xss-demo/README.md

 The project was made as a part of a university course on information security.

 ## Prerequisities
-Rust 1.30.0 or later, npm, probably other stuff like openssl
+Rust 1.30.0 or later, npm.
+Probably other stuff, like openssl.

 ## Running the Demo
 In this demo we compile both the .wasm binary, and the .js source via webpack.
 Build and start the demo by running `npm install` and `npm start` in the project root.